 Until the start of the Industrial Revolution in the 18th and 19th centuries, human society maintained a more or less sustainable relationship with nature.
 However, with the beginning of the industrial era, traditional ways of life, containing elements of both social and environmental ethics, were replaced by the money-centered, growth-oriented life of today, from which these vital elements are missing.

-According to the Adam Smith (1723-1790), self-interest (even greed) is a sufficient guide to human economic actions.
+According to the followers of Adam Smith (1723-1790), self-interest (even greed) is a sufficient guide to human economic actions.
 The passage of time has shown that Smith was right in many respects.
 The free market, which he advocated, has turned out to be the optimum prescription for economic growth.
 However, history has also shown that there is something horribly wrong or incomplete about the idea that self-interest alone, uninfluenced by ethical and ecological considerations, and totally free from governmental intervention, can be the main motivating force of a happy and just society.
 There has also proved to be something terribly wrong with the concept of unlimited economic growth.